Gabriella8080/AstroTrack/README.md

 Quickstart
 ----------

-AstroTrack is structured into several modules.
-Below is a brief overview of the key functions and example usage.
+AstroTrack is structured into several modules, where `preprocess.py` must be run in order to initialise the satellite data to be used across the other modules complementarily.
+We provide a brief overview below of the key functions and example usage across all five functional modules.

 **1. Preprocessing and Loading Satellite Data (`preprocess.py`)**

-`load_satellite_data()` is the primary function users call for obtaining candidate satellite flyovers subject to a users st. Other functions (e.g., `parse_tle_file`, `filter_tles_by_date`) are helper functions.
+`load_satellite_data()` is the primary function users call for obtaining candidate satellite flyovers subject to the user's analysis strategy.
+Other functions (e.g. `parse_tle_file`, `filter_tles_by_date`) are helper functions.

 ```python
 from datetime import datetime